TamerShlash/recipe-viewer/README.md

 The right thing to do is to simply make an SPA that fetches the data directly from Contentful, we compile this SPA into static assets that also get hosted on CDN and guarantee optimal performance.

 Nonetheless, I know that the purpose of this challenge includes assessing Ruby skill, therefore I've included two solutions: a Ruby one for convenience, and a React one as a better approach.

+## Instructions

+I've included instructions and some further discussion in the README file in each of the subdirectories.